 Chinese property developers target bigger families in smaller cities

 The vast majority of land these companies have purchased for development is in medium-sized cities with fast-growing economies, known as Tier 2 and Tier 3.
-China has more than 50 cities that fit that description, many of them in the Pearl River Delta and western China, home to thousands of factories feeding the country's vast, labour-intensive export business.
+China has more than 50 cities that fit that description, many of them in the Pearl River Delta and western China, home to thousands of factories feeding the country's vast, labor-intensive export business.

 Those cities, with populations up to 10 million, are expected to see an influx of potential property buyers in the coming years after China announced last week that it was revising its hukou residency registration system.
 Under existing rules, migrant workers who move to cities for jobs are not eligible for social services and cannot buy real estate.